Cohen-Or/cohen-or.github.io/posts/time_series_momentum.md

 \text{Short TrailingStop}_{t, HH:MM} = \min(\text{LB}_{t, HH:MM}, \text{VWAP}_{t, HH:MM})
 $$

 In python, we implement this using Pandas library vectorized operations which allow efficient computation with fast execution.
-I chose to use log returns for  reasons that are well detailed [in this post.](https://gregorygundersen.com/blog/2022/02/06/log-returns/)
+I chose to use log returns for  reasons that are explained [in this post.](https://gregorygundersen.com/blog/2022/02/06/log-returns/)

 ```python
 days = pd.Series(data.index.date)